rxv292/VaultHunters-Files/README.md

 step 1: Click on the green button that says "code" and then download the .zip file

-step 2: Download the Forge for Minecraft here: https://maven.minecraftforge.net/net/minecraftforge/forge/1.18.2-40.2.0/forge-1.18.2-40.2.0-installer.jar
+step 2: Download the Forge for Minecraft Installer here: https://maven.minecraftforge.net/net/minecraftforge/forge/1.18.2-40.2.0/forge-1.18.2-40.2.0-installer.jar

-step 3: Run the Forge installer, you shouldn't have to change any settings just confirm
+step 3: Run the Forge installer, you shouldn't have to change any settings just confirm (the installer can be deleted afterwards)

 step 4: Extract the zip file and find the ".minecraft" folder